Trip planner integration

 In order to add trip planning capabilities you need two components: the Furkot trip planner widget and plan with Furkot buttons.
 Together, they support the following scenario:

 The whole scenario happens entirely in the context of your website without a distraction of switching tabs or windows.
-You can name plan with Furkot button anyway you want (add place to trip, visit on your trip, go to ... are but a few suggestions).
+You can name the plan with Furkot button any way you want (add place to trip, visit on your trip, go to ... are a few suggestions).

 Trip planner widget

-On pages with one or more plan with Furkot buttons you can embed Furkot trip planner widget and setup connection between them by adding a following script element to the page.
+On pages with one or more plan with Furkot buttons you can embed the Furkot trip planner widget and setup connection between them by adding the following script element to the page.
 The source code of this script is available on github should you want to check it out.

-More examples of how to integrate Furkot trip planner widget into a website are here.
+More examples of how to integrate the Furkot trip planner widget into a website are here.

 Check also real-life examples of the embedded Furkot trip planner: